illinois-cs241/illinois-cs241.github.io/_posts/2016-09-11-text-editor.md

   document.
 Don't write directly to the file!

 ## Valid Input and Documents?
 For input, we have provided a function that validates input given to the text editor!
-It is constructed from the DFA below.
+It is constructed from the NFA below.

 ![](./images/text_editor_dfa.png)
 As for opening documents, assume that the document will always be a document created from this text editor.
 That means it will always have valid characters (defined from the input validator above).